Ugandan folklore

-Ugandan folklore includes traditional folktales and other folklore from the African country of Uganda.
-They convey meaning and experiences from generation to generation.
-Traditionally, folktales instilled discipline and good behaviour that shaped societal beliefs and norms within Ugandan society.
+Ugandan folklore includes traditional folktales, myths, legends, proverbs, songs and oral narratives of people of Uganda.
+These traditions have historically been transmitted orally from one generation to another and serve as a means of preserving cultural values, social norms, and collective memory.
+Folktales in Uganda often function as moral instruction, entertainment, and historical explanation, reinforcing discipline, communal responsibility, and accepted behavior within society.

+Forms and themes

+Ugandan folktales commonly feature animals, legendary heroes, spirit, and mythical ancestors.
+Recurrent themes include wisdom versus foolishness, greed and generosity, obedience, bravery, and the consequences of moral failure.
+Trickster figures- often represented by the hare or rabbit- are widespread across many regions and ethnic groups.

+Storytelling traditionally took place in domestic and communal settings, especially in the evenings, and was often accompanied by song, riddles, and audience participation.
+Elders played a central role as custodians of oral knowledge.

 Northern Uganda

 Folktales from Northern Uganda include the story of Mighty Angwech, the Hare's Marriage, and The Shoe-Maker and the Monkey.
 They were studied by Kyambogo University and Makerere University.
-The Acholi tribe refer to their folktales as ododo pa Acholi meaning "Folktales of the Acholi" and some of them include many stories about rabbits and hares in the wild.
+The Acholi tribe refer to their folktales as ododo pa Acholi meaning "Folktales of the Acholi" and some of them include many stories about rabbits and hares as tricksters in the wild.

 Eastern Uganda

 The Teso community of Eastern Uganda, offers the great folktale of Oduk the conqueror.
 He led the Teso people from South Sudan to Eastern Uganda and ultimately to western Kenya.

 In the Gisu tribe, male circumcision, known as Imbalu, is a famous annual ceremony that retells the Bugisu story of boys transiting into men.